A home theater system with a dvd player connected to it

 Another common issue that you might encounter when connecting your DVD player to your home theater system is compatibility.
 Make sure that your DVD player and home theater system are compatible with each other.
 Check the user manual or contact the manufacturer for more information on compatibility.
 Additionally, make sure that your DVD player is set to the correct output format for your home theater system.
 This can usually be adjusted in the DVD player’s settings menu.

-See also Wiki How to Mount Vizio to Tv Stand
+See also How to Mount a 65 Samsung Tv

 Tips for Improving Audio and Video Quality When Using a DVD Player with Your Home Theater System